notaryproject/notation/specs/commandline/plugin.md

 ```
 ### Install a plugin from URL

-Installs a Notation plugin from a remote location and verify the plugin checksum.
+Install a Notation plugin from a remote location and verify the plugin checksum.
 Notation only supports installing plugins from an HTTPS URL, which means that the URL must start with "https://".

 ```shell
 $ notation plugin install --sha256sum <digest> --url <HTTPS_URL>